YOUR VOTING PREP CHECKLIST

 Vote by mail could be another voting option for you.
 Certain states require you to request a vote-by-mail ballot, while other states will automatically send you one in the mail.
 If you want to go this route and don’t have your ballot yet, contact your county’s board of elections.
 Once you have your mail-in ballot, it’s very important that you follow the directions—or else your vote could be discounted.
 That means using the right color pen to bubble in your choices, signing your signature in the appropriate spots, and carefully sealing every envelope.
 Once you’ve signed and sealed it, you have a few secure options: drop it off in a mailbox or at the post office ahead of time, hand-deliver it your municipality, or give it to a poll worker on Election Day.
 After you’ve sent it off, you may even be able to track your ballot online.

 Of course, there is also the most well-known voting option: voting in-person on Election Day.
 Before you leave your house, make sure you know the correct location to vote.
 Sometimes voting takes just minutes, while other times there are long lines.
 Be prepared by wearing comfortable shoes and tucking a snack in your Fifth Avenue waistpack, just in case it’s the latter.

 One last thing to keep in mind: In some states, it's illegal to take a selfie with your ballot, so if you're not sure about the laws, don't take any photos.
 Every state has its own set of rules for voting, so always check your state or county’s website to help you create a successful voting plan.

 Voting is hardly a simple decision, but it’s one of the most important choices we make.
-Take time to prepare for the election, so you can ensure your voice is heard.
-Get ready to change the world!
+Take time to research what to know before voting and prepare for the election, so you can ensure your voice is heard.
+Get ready to change the world.